 2 | After allowing the lightened Amsterdam Green to dry, I painted the chest of drawers in Amsterdam Green not lightened and directly from the tin.
 To create textured paintwork, I used a Pure Bristle Brush, moving it in all different directions to create a slightly rough finish.

 3 | Once the paint had dried, using my Small Wax Brush, I covered the whole piece in a coat of Clear Chalk Paint® Wax.
 I wax before sanding as this creates less dust when I wax, and also allows me to control exactly where I want to sand back to.

 4 | When the wax was dry to the touch, I used my Sanding Pad in Medium (Coarse would have stripped the paint right back to the wood and Fine would be quite hard to work with as there were two layers of paint to take back).
 Medium was perfect as in some areas I could sand to the lightened Amsterdam Green and others I took it straight back to the original wood.
 Focusing on the areas that it would naturally sand and wear away meant that the final piece looks authentic and naturally aged.

 5 | Finally, I worked another coat of Clear Chalk Paint® Wax on to the piece.
 This protects the paintwork, and also makes the piece water resistant.

 I am thrilled with the final look.
 I really feel that it showcases the beautiful soft and earthy tones of Amsterdam Green and feels botanical in all the right ways.

-By Annie Sloan, anniesloan.com
+Text and photography courtesy of Annie Sloan, anniesloan.com